 Although I power through lot of vegetables, I almost never eat fruit.
 Sometimes a few blueberries, if we have plenty.
 But I put some of these raspberries in a bowl to enjoy.
 As I ate I wondered why I felt so strange about this luxury.
 Even guilty.
 Then I remembered why.

 Fresh fruit is expensive.
 For years I’d stretch the budget to buy fruit in season for my children.
 If my kids wanted me to have some I’d tell them I already had some.
 (I did, one or two berries.)
 Even fruit we grew was a treasure to be shared between four kids.
 After all these years I developed an ingrained “save the fruit” thing.
-When this came up in a discussion with my wise friend Diane pointed out, “How great it is that your kids are bringing your gifts back to you.”
+When this came up in a discussion, my wise friend Diane pointed out, “How great it is that your kids are bringing your gifts back to you.”

 I went back and put a whole pint of raspberries in a lovely blue bowl, then savored each one.
 They were delicious.